-The Berkshire Honors Scholars Program at BCC provides a creative and challenging student-driven experience with the goal of realizing a student’s full potential.
-The program is designed for highly-motivated and capable students who want to pursue the highest level of academic achievement possible at BCC.
+Students in the Berkshire Honors Scholar Program contribute to a diverse community of learning at BCC.
+The program provides a creative and challenging student-driven experience, designed for highly-motivated students who want to realize their full potential pursuing the highest level of academic achievement possible at BCC.

-The students in the program work together both in and out of the classroom.
+Students in the program work together both in and out of the classroom.
 There are opportunities to get together as a group several times each semester.
 Enjoy lunches, coffees, and informal gab sessions; discuss career choice, college transfer options, and how to navigate the College.
-Students can meet, rest, or do quiet study in the dedicated Honors Center on campus.
+Students can meet, rest, or study in the dedicated Honors Center on campus.

-In these courses you might write your own graphic novel, study the Tulip Bubble of 1637 (like the housing bubble, but with tulips), or compare monsters and things that scare us now and in the past.
+In these courses you might write your own graphic novel, or compare monsters and things that scare us now and in the past.

 To find out what courses are currently being taught, go to WebAdvisor, select the current semester, and type HONORS in the keyword search.